Memory Loss – 3 Ways To Avoid It As We Age

 Sleep is no longer just an “option”; it’s a priority for surviving in the chaotic environment we currently live in.
 It’s also a significant factor in memory consolidation, with leading researchers suggesting that memories aren’t formed for long-term recollection unless REM (Rapid-Eye Movement) and slow-wave sleep patterns are utilized during rest.

 While the regenerative benefits of sleep have been well documented, sleep deprivation is still a significant issue for the health of our population, with 1 in 3 adults reporting not getting enough sleep at night.
-The problem with this equation is that sleep isn’t just restorative for the brain; It’s restorative for the body.

 And sleep is a significant factor in producing the brain-changing protein BDNF (Brain-Derived Neurotrophic Factor).
 BDNF is the glue that binds neurons together to form new thoughts, memories, and experiences.